 Acknowledgements

+Figures

+Figure 1: Monosomies are underrepresented in aneuploid lines.
+Only chromosome 9 had a monosomy event show up.
+This suggests there is strong selection against monosomies at the chromosomes that have trisomies but no monosomies.
+Also, chromosomes 6, 13, and 15 did not have any aneuploid events at the end of MA, suggesting strong selection against aneuploids of any kind for those chromosomes.
+This has been found previously, as chromosomes 6 and 13 are not obtained in diploid yeast through chemical-induction of aneuploidy (CITE).

 References

 1. James Hose, C.M.Y., Maria Sardi, Zhishi Wang, Michael A Newton, Audrey P Gasch, Dosage compensation can buffer copy-number variation in yeast. eLIFE, 2015.
 4: p.
 1-27.

 2. Audrey P Gasch, J.H., Michael A Newton, Maria Sardi, Mun Yong, Zhishi Wang, Further support for aneuploidy tolerance in wild yeast and effects of dosage compensation on gene copy-number evolution. eLIFE, 2016.
 5: p.
 1-12.